Pearl Star Leghorn: The Ultimate Guide to This Unique Breed

 Health Issues

 These chickens are generally hardy birds, but like all chickens, they can be prone to common poultry diseases.
-Regular checks for signs of illness, parasites (like mites and lice), and maintaining a clean environment can help prevent many issues.
+I advise regular checks for signs of illness, parasites (like mites and lice), and maintaining a clean environment can help prevent many issues.

 Feeding

-They are active birds and need a well-balanced diet for their health and egg production.
+They are active birds and you must provide a well-balanced diet for their health and egg production.

 Coop Setup

-A safe, secure, and clean coop setup is essential for the health and happiness of your Pearl Star Leghorns.
+You should build a safe, secure, and clean coop setup for the health and happiness of your Pearl Star Leghorns.

 Run and Roaming